Names in the Neighborhood: Rogers School

 Thornton Creek flows in a southeasterly direction along one side of the site which was one reason why it had been a pasture, where horses and cows could get water.
 Another reason was the seasonal flooding as the creek was known to rage with overflow of heavy winter rains.
 Earlier settlers in the area, such as the German immigrant families who farmed at Meadowbrook, had sense enough not to build on low ground close to a creek, so this area was still not built up with houses as of the 1940s.

 Rogers School has a field extending to NE 105th Street.
-From there we are looking northward to the school building.
+From there we are looking northward to the original school building.

-Although neighbors protested, the school was renamed John Rogers School on June 1, 1954.
 In 1956 the new brick building was completed.
-The Rogers School site is on more than nine acres and includes the former pasture which has now been made into ball fields closest to NE 105th Street.
+The Rogers School site is on more than nine acres and includes the former pasture which now has ball fields closest to NE 105th Street.

 In the naming of schools, Seattle Public Schools sometimes followed along with the existing name of the neighborhood as was done at Wedgwood and View Ridge schools.
-In other cases a school was assigned the name of a worthy person, even if that person had no direct association with Seattle.
+In other cases a school was assigned the name of a “worthy person,” even if that person had no direct association with Seattle.
 Bryant School on NE 60th Street was named for a poet and journalist of the 1800s in the eastern USA.

 Who was John Rogers?